anthill499/Coffee-Up/README.md

 2) Accumulated points

-3) Multiplier (increases based on how many subsequent customers leave)
+3) Multiplier (increases based on how many wrong orders occured during the level)

 In addition,  ***Coffee-Up!*** will include: